 Abstract & invented

 e.g. Google, Ocado, Hulu.

 It takes creativity to come up with an invented word, but one benefit is that you don’t have to worry about existing trademarks, URLs and social media handles.
 If you’re taking this approach, you can still incorporate elements of ‘evocative’: Ocado is based on the word avocado, suggesting a fictitious fruit (and therefore freshness) in the minds of audiences.
 Words, partial words and word sounds can all have very different connotations, making this a real art form.

 e.g. GWR, IBM, H&M.

-Acronyms are generally shortened versions of previous long-form brand names.
+Initialisms are shortened versions of previous long-form brand names.
 Weight Watchers famously took the plunge in 2018, in order to move away from associations with dieting.
-Although a few brands do buck the trend by diving straight in with this approach, we suggest it’s best saved for when you’re so well established that the acronym is immediately meaningful.
+Although a few brands do buck the trend by diving straight in with this approach, we suggest it’s best saved for when you’re so well established that the new version is immediately meaningful.

 e.g. Graze, Innocent, Amazon.

 Some names are designed to evoke a certain feeling or experience.
 They might be loosely related to your product or service area, or they might be metaphors (Jaguar suggests sleekness and speed).
 Bloom & Wild is a nice riff on the ‘founder-based’ style, implemented in an evocative way.